ndresx/redux-ops/docs/Blueprints.md

 The middleware will process the Blueprint-Action, start a new Operation with the id `FETCH_MOVIES` (_which can be chosen arbitrarily and is not directly related to existing types_) and additionally dispatch the original `fetchMovies()` action.

-The request itself can then be sent in whatever way.
+The request itself can then be sent in whatever way you prefer.

 ```js
 // Fetch movies and update the previously started Operation